-Students and young Americans have long played an important role in the Democratic Party—perhaps never more so than in Barack Obama's historic campaign.
+Students and young Americans have long played an important role in the Democratic Party.
 While young people and students represent our next generation of leaders, they realize that we can’t wait to tackle America’s foremost challenges.
-Just as we learned in 2008, students know that if we work hard enough, and if we fight long enough, we can finally bring change to Washington and to our country.

-Every year since its creation, the Youth Council has become more and more active and has helped maintain high participation rates and foster greater political involvement.
+Every year since its creation, the Youth Council has become more and more active, engaged young people, and helped foster greater political involvement.
 Young people have had new opportunities to become more active with local and national Democrats, and help shape our party across the country for decades to come.

 Jewish American Heritage Month was established in 2006 after the Congressional efforts of Rep. Debbie Wasserman Schultz (D-Fla.) and the late-Sen. Arlen Specter (R-Penn.), and it has been proclaimed each May since by Presidents Bush and Obama.
 This year marks the 10th annual JAHM and as May comes to an end, Natasha McKenzie, President of the College Democrats of America, spoke with Congresswoman. . .
 Read More